 What skills do you think will be of utmost importance in the future workplace?

 The easiest way to approach community is to stop talking and start listening.
 It’s that simple.
 It's about listening to people around you; not just the ones sitting right next to you.
 We need to be listening to people that are in different departments internally.
 We need to be listening to people in different offices.
 We need to be listening to our customers and not just our top customers who are on all the advisory boards.
 But also the ones who might buy your product once and never buy it again.
 We need to be talking to the ones that are maybe not your highest volume customers but the ones who are the most passionate about your brand.

-When you start looking at all these people and listen to what they're saying, that's how you start to begin to build community.
+When you start looking at all these people and listen to what they're saying, that's how you can start to begin to build community.
 And why is that important?
-Because we're not living in a world where you can run a focus group and then develop a product based on the research because by the time you do that, it's obsolete.
+Because we're not living in a world where you can run a focus group and then develop a product based on the research.
+By the time you do that, it's obsolete.